Timothy Snyder

 Timothy David Snyder (born August 18, 1969) is an American historian specializing in the history of Central and Eastern Europe, the Soviet Union, and the Holocaust.
 He holds the inaugural Chair in Modern European History, supported by the Temerty Endowment for Ukrainian Studies, at the Munk School of Global Affairs and Public Policy at the University of Toronto.
-From 2017 to 2025 he was also the Richard C. Levin Professor of History at Yale University.
+From 2017 to 2025 he was the Richard C. Levin Professor of History at Yale University.

 He is a permanent fellow at the Institute for Human Sciences in Vienna.

 Snyder serves on the Committee on Conscience of the United States Holocaust Memorial Museum, and is a member of the Council on Foreign Relations.

 Snyder has written many books, including Bloodlands: Europe Between Hitler and Stalin (2010), On Tyranny: Twenty Lessons from the Twentieth Century (2017), The Road to Unfreedom (2018), and Our Malady (2020).
 Several of these have been described as best-sellers.

 Early life and education

-Snyder was born in 1969 near Dayton, Ohio; he is the son of Christine Hadley Snyder, a teacher, accountant, and homemaker, and Estel Eugene Snyder, a veterinarian.
+Timothy Snyder was born in 1969 near Dayton, Ohio; he is the son of Christine Hadley Snyder, a teacher, accountant, and homemaker, and Estel Eugene Snyder, a veterinarian.
 Snyder's parents were married in a Quaker ceremony in 1963 in Ohio, and his mother was active in preserving her family farmstead as a Quaker historic site.
-They had served in Peace Corps in the Dominican Republic and El Salvador before starting their family in a prosperous suburb of Dayton.
+They had served in the Peace Corps in the Dominican Republic and El Salvador before starting their family in a prosperous suburb of Dayton.
 While in ninth grade, Snyder holidayed with them in a Quaker dairy commune in Costa Rica.
 He acknowledges having received a Quaker education.

 Snyder attended Centerville High School.
 He received a Bachelor of Arts degree in history and political science from Brown University in 1991, and was influenced to take up European history by Mary Gluck and Thomas W. Simons Jr., who was soon to become US ambassador to Poland.
 He earned a D.Phil. degree in modern history in 1995 at the University of Oxford with a thesis on the Polish Marxist Kazimierz Kelles-Krauz, supervised by Timothy Garton Ash and Polish Academy of Sciences' Jerzy Jedlicki.
 He was a Marshall Scholar at Balliol College, Oxford, from 1991 to 1994.